Turning point principle for stability of viscous gaseous stars: Introduction

-The following theorem shows that the numbers of unstable modes for viscous and inviscid cases are equal.

-\begin{theorem} When $M^{\prime}\left( \mu\right) \neq0$, we have $n_{EP}^{u}\left( \mu\right) $ $=n_{NSP}^{u}\left( \mu\right) .$ \end{theorem}
+\begin{theorem} When $\frac{dM_\mu}{d\mu} \neq0$, we have $n_{EP}^{u}\left( \mu\right) $ $=n_{NSP}^{u}\left( \mu\right) .$ \end{theorem}

-By the characterization of $n_{EP,\mu}^{u}$ given in \cite{LZ2019}, we have the same turning point principle for the Naiver-Stokes-Poisson system.
+By the characterization of $n_{EP}^{u}(\mu)$ given in \cite{LZ2019}, we have the following turning point principle of the Navier-Stokes-Poisson system.

-\begin{corollary} The stability of $\left( \rho_{\mu}(|\mathbf{x}|),\mathbf{0} \right) $ for the Naiver-Stokes-Poisson system is fully determined by the mass-radius curve parametrized by $\mu$.
+\begin{corollary} The linear stability of the non-rotating star $\left( \rho_{\mu}(|\mathbf{x}|),\mathbf{0}\right) $ of the Navier-Stokes-Poisson system \eqref{NSP} is fully determined by the mass-radius curve parametrized by $\mu$.
 Here, the mass-radius curve is oriented in a coordinate plane where the horizontal and vertical axes correspond to the support radius and mass of the star respectively.
-For small $\mu>0$, we have
+For $\mu>0$ small enough, we have